-Assume that after completing 120 months of service as an agreement employee you complete 36 months of service as a covered employee, with such 36 month period commencing prior to January 1, 2018.
-You then work another 24 months as an agreement employee after your 36 months as a covered employee.
+Assume that after completing 120 months of service as a craft professional you complete 36 months of service as a covered employee, with such 36-month period commencing prior to January 1, 2018.
+You then work another 24 months as a craft professional after your 36 months as a covered employee.